-Proposed risk management measures take account of regional differences in pest distribution within Australia.
-Three pests requiring risk management measures, P. pentagona, P. solenopsis and T. palmi, have been identified as regional quarantine pests for Western Australia, and T. palmi has been identified as a regional quarantine pest for South Australia.
+The recommended risk management measures take account of regional differences in pest distribution within Australia.
+Two pests requiring risk management measures, P. pentagona and T. palmi, have been identified as regional quarantine pests for Western Australia, and T. palmi has been identified as a regional quarantine pest for South Australia.
 These pests are considered regional quarantine pests as interstate quarantine regulations and enforcement are in place to prevent the introduction and distribution of these pests into the respective jurisdictions.